brainhackorg/bhg-event-materials/docs/successful_brainhack_guideline.md

 #### Attendees

 * Send a certificate of attendance to all the attendees.
+Tools to generate the certificates are available at [brainhackorg/brainhack_certificates](https://github.com/brainhackorg/brainhack_certificates).
 * Send a post-event survey to all the attendees to collect information in order to improve next years' hackathon(s).